-In Colorado, it is considered statutory rape to engage in sexual penetration with a minor under the legal age of consent of 17 years old.
-This is the case even if the minor willingly participates in, or even initiates, the sexual activity.
+In Colorado, statutory rape is engaging in sexual penetration with a person under the age of consent of 17 years old.
+Statutory rape is prosecuted as sexual assault even if the minor willingly participates in (or even initiates) the sexual activity.

-In this article, our Denver Colorado criminal defense lawyers answer these frequently asked questions:
+In this article, our Denver, Colorado criminal defense lawyers answer these frequently asked questions:

 - 2. What is statutory rape?